ishan-madan/mbb-scraper/README.md

    - **Step 3: Run the Program**
      - In the command window where you set up the virtual environment, run
        ```
-       python single_team_scraper.py
+       python mbb_scraper.py
        ```
    <p align="center">
    <img src="ReadMe%20Images/step3.png" height="40%" width="40%" display="inline-block" alt="Running the program"/>
    </p>

    - **Step 4: View Stats**
-     - The program will generate a subdirectory containing CSV files with all your scraped statistics.
+     - The program will create a subdirectory for each team, containing a CSV file for each requested statistic.
    <p align="center">
    <img src="ReadMe%20Images/step4.png" height="60%" width="60%" alt="Your outputted files"/>
    </p>